Ali-E/ali-e.github.io/_pages/about.md

 <h1>Latest News</h1>

-[May 2025] 1 paper accepted as spotlight at ICML 2025 (top 2.6%)!
+* [May 2025] 1 paper accepted as spotlight at ICML 2025 (top 2.6%)!

-[Mar 2025] Served as a reviewer at SIGIR 2025.
+* [Mar 2025] Served as a reviewer at SIGIR 2025.

-[Jan 2025] 1 paper accepted to ICLR 2025!
+* [Jan 2025] 1 paper accepted to ICLR 2025!

-[Jan 2025] Served as a reviewer at the Annual Learning for Dynamics & Control Conference (L4DC) 2025.
+* [Jan 2025] Served as a reviewer at the Annual Learning for Dynamics & Control Conference (L4DC) 2025.

-[Dec 2024] 1 paper accepted for oral presentation at the AAAI-25 Workshop on Artificial Intelligence for Cyber Security (AICS 25)!
+* [Dec 2024] 1 paper accepted for oral presentation at the AAAI-25 Workshop on Artificial Intelligence for Cyber Security (AICS 25)!

-[Oct 2024] Served as a reviewer at ICLR 2025.
+* [Oct 2024] Served as a reviewer at ICLR 2025.

-[Jun 2024] 1 paper accepted to Nature Communications!
+* [Jun 2024] 1 paper accepted to Nature Communications!

-[May 2024] Joining Google Cloud's workspace security and privacy team for summer internship!
+* [May 2024] Joining Google Cloud's workspace security and privacy team for summer internship!

-[Jan 2024] 1 paper accepted to AISTATS 2024!
+* :partying_face: [Jan 2024] 1 paper accepted to AISTATS 2024!